 Scientific studies have provided evidence for many of the benefits of probiotics that you have probably already read about.
-The important thing to know is which benefits are real and which are not!
-It’s also important to understand that there are many different strains of probiotics, and each strain performs different roles within the body.
+The important thing to know is which benefits are real and which are not.
+It’s also important to understand that there are many probiotics benefits from different strains, and each strain performs different roles within the body.

 Probiotics are beneficial bacteria that live within your intestines.
 They play a huge variety of important roles in many bodily processes.
 They help with digesting food, absorbing nutrients, reducing inflammation, producing hormones, and much more.
 They’re also important for energy production, immune function, healthy detoxification, and proper digestion.